-a.
-The academic calendar for the MSU MPAS Program is different from that published in the Catalog and so is provided to students by the Program Director at Orientation.
-This schedule will be distributed to all students.
+- a.
+The academic calendar for the MSU MPAS Program is different from that published by the university and is provided to students by the Program Director at Orientation.
+This schedule will be distributed to all students. - b.

-- b.
 Director's Hour Attendance is mandatory.
-This weekly meeting is scheduled for students to meet with the department chair and faculty.
-The sessions are used to inform students about special departmental events, schedules, announcements, etc. In addition, the event serves as a forum for students to provide feedback to the program about the curriculum, testing, and other department issues as well as to accomplish various administrative tasks. - c.
-The Clinical Phase calendar for the MSU MPAS Program is different from that published in the Catalog and so is provided to students by the Program Director at Clinical Orientation during the Clinical Transitions course.
+This weekly meeting is scheduled for students to meet with the department chair and faculty. - c.
+The Clinical Phase calendar for the MSU MPAS Program is different from that published by the university and-so is provided to students by the Program Director at Clinical

+Orientation during the Clinical Transitions course.
 This schedule will be distributed to all students.
 Each student will also receive individualized rotation schedules which are subject to change.